jjvanzon/Circular-Language-Spec/spec/execution-flow/jumps.md

 A __Goto__ statement is an execution flow statement, that immediately jumps to another part of the code.

-In Encircle __Goto__ is an execution flow command that is passed a reference to the clause to go to.
+In Circular __Goto__ is an execution flow command that is passed a reference to the clause to go to.
 The reference to the clause to go to is called the __Target__ parameter.

 A clause is a command definition embedded inside a command.
 The name of the clause is considered the *label* of the statement to jump to.
 In other computer programming languages the part of the code jumped to was marked with a label.
 In the new computer programming language, the next statement to jump to is encapsulated by a clause.